Setting Up A Washington LLC

 A final quick point: The LLC formation process is also pretty economical-especially as compared to some states.
 At the time I'm writing this (fall of 2014), you pay $200 for the online formation for example.
 And once formed, other than a modest $69 annual fee, Washington State doesn't burden the small business owner or investor with a bunch of add-on fees or taxes.

 Accordingly, because the LLC formation is so easy, fast and economical, I think you can do many formations yourself.
 In other words, in many situations, a small business or real estate investor can easily and successfully fill out and submit the forms to the appropriate state and federal offices.

-First of all, we give away a free downloadable ebook that walks you through the steps for forming and fully setting up a Washington LLC.
-The free book, by the way, doesn't just give instructions for using the Secretary of State's online wizard.
-The free book also provides you with instructions for getting a tax identification number, or FEIN, for your new LLC and then example forms.
+We do provide an economical downloadable ebook that walks you through the steps for forming and fully setting up a Washington LLC.
+This kit, by the way, doesn't just give instructions for using the Secretary of State's online wizard.
+It also provides you with instructions for getting a tax identification number, or FEIN, for your new LLC and then example forms.
 And it provides blank, recyclable sample operating agreements you can use for your own LLC.

 Banking Your New LLC

 After you form your LLC, get its EIN and activate the operating agreement, you should be ready to open a bank account.

 More specifically, to open a bank account, you should only need the LLC certificate (which the Secretary of State's office will send after it processes your formation documents), an EIN, and a signed copy of your operating agreement.
 Again, that's all you should need to open a bank account...

 Unfortunately, some banks or at least some bank branch employees also think you automatically need to have a Washington State Master Business License to open a bank account for an LLC.
 Banks or bank branch employees who think this are wrong.
 Only businesses operating in Washington State need a master business license--so your LLC only needs a business license if it'll operate a business.